tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Part_4.md

 Without uttering a word, I bolted from the room, the shock in Asher's voice as he called out to me.

 Outside, the night air hit my face, but it did little to quench the growing panic.
 I fumbled for my keys and unlocked the SUV, rummaging through the boxes of cold cases I had brought along.
-I needed to confirm what I was feeling, what I was thinking.
+I needed to confirm what I was thinking, what I was feeling.
 With trembling hands, I pulled out a dusty, worn-out folder labeled "Claire LeJeune."

 This was a case that had haunted my dreams and waking moments for over ten years.
 Claire was a vivacious 16-year-old from my hometown of Pierre Part.
 The memories of her disappearance were etched into my mind, her face forever frozen in time as the girl with bright eyes and a future full of potential.